 - Want to start exploring Prague?
 Here are the top 10 things to do in Prague, Czech Republic.

 - Other Prague attractions & places to visit in Prague

 - Summary: The best things to do in Prague, Czech Republic

 Want to start exploring Prague?
 Here are the top 10 things to do in Prague, Czech Republic.

 It’s hard to filter out just ten of the best things to do in Prague.
-Not only is Prague an essential stop while backpacking Europe, there’s so much variety within the city, ranging from quirky museums and medieval fortresses to relaxing parks and traditional beer gardens/pubs.
+Not only is Prague an essential stop in any Czech Republic itinerary and while backpacking Europe, there’s so much variety within the city, ranging from quirky museums and medieval fortresses to relaxing parks and traditional beer gardens/pubs.
 (And let’s not forget all the amazing Prague day trips!)
 Even simply wandering the city is the perfect way to spend your time in the Czech capital.

 One of things I love about Prague is that the historical centre is compact and infinitely walkable.
 Even if you can only manage to fit in 24 hours in Prague (not that I’d recommend that!), many of the top 10 things to do in Prague are within easy walking distance—or at least a quick metro ride.